Self-flying vehicles speeding through the air above cities: The stuff of science fiction is now within reach.

 Interested in finding out more about exciting developments in the field of electric propulsion?
 Register here to receive the latest updates delivered straight to your inbox.

 This page was created in May, 2018, and was previously called "Electric propulsion is finally on the map".
-It was updated in October, 2018, to include the newest developments in the field of electrical aircraft propulsion.
+It was updated in October, 2018, and May, 2019, to include the newest developments in the field of electrical aircraft propulsion.

 - Photos Jasmina007 / iStockphoto; Aston Martin Lagonda Ltd; DrAfter123/iStock; Edwin Prayogi M/Noun Project; sorbetto / iStockphoto; ojogabonitoo / iStockphoto; easyJet; Chesky_W / iStockphoto